 - A new spot on the white of the eye or on the iris

-- One pupil looking larger than the other
+- One pupil appearing larger than the other

-- Eyes that appear more “bulgy” than usual
+- Eyes that seem to bulge more than usual

-These changes can be harmless, but they can also be signs of infection, eyelid disease, thyroid eye disease, or other concerns that can benefit from medical evaluation.
+While many of these changes are harmless, they can also be signs of an infection, eyelid condition, thyroid eye disease, or another issue that can benefit from early diagnosis and treatment.